 The milestones you’ve achieved so far are mostly qualitative.
 For the last milestone, you will set a quantitative sales target paired with a deadline.
 This means reaching a specific dollar amount of sales in a given amount of time.

 Often after a certain point, business growth stagnates.
 To avoid this, keep creating new goals that are ambitious yet achievable.
 This will ensure a higher chance of success in the long run.

 Starting a business comes with all sorts of obstacles.
-Some are easy to overcome, some take months.
+Some are easy to overcome, and some take months.
 Regardless, setting milestones helps you maintain a clear vision of where you want to go.